chameleon-system/chameleon-base/UPGRADE-6.3.md

 The menu entries in the backend ("logs", "log channel definition") are now hidden - that is: they are no longer assigned to the category window ("Logs").
 To show them again you can assign them again.

-This was largely changed in the two base packages (chameleon-base and chameleon-shop).

 However deprecated service definitions for the old log (channel) handler classes still exist in `vendor/chameleon-system/chameleon-base/src/CmsCoreLogBundle/Resources/config/services.xml`.